pluralsight/pando/packages/design-tokens/README.md

 #### Themes within Normalize

 We also generate our [Themes](https://design.pluralsight.com/docs/next/development/tokens/colors#list-of-tokens) from the Normalize pre-processing which allows us to combine the power of both SASS and Style Dictionary.
-This allows us to both establish and set a default theme as a fallback via CSS so there is no need for unneccessary Javascript/Typescript logic to do the same.
+This allows us to both establish and set a default theme as a fallback via CSS so there is no need for unnecessary Javascript/Typescript logic to do the same.

 ## Quick Start